 Get a Timed Pass To Secure Your Place

 Although the Smithsonian museums in Washington, DC are free, you often need not reserve in advance.
-Washington.orgOpens in a new tab. suggests securing your timed pass for specific exhibitions or days of the week.
+Washington.org suggests securing your timed pass for specific exhibitions or days of the week.
 Be sure to double-check this to ensure your visit goes smoothly.

 The timed entry passes are still free of charge!
-Opening times and further information on passes can be found on the Smithsonian websiteOpens in a new tab., so be sure to check them, and don’t forget to keep all your passes and confirmation papers organized.
-I recommend the BOMKEE Waterproof OrganizerOpens in a new tab. (available on Amazon.com).
+Opening times and further information on passes can be found on the Smithsonian website, so be sure to check them, and don’t forget to keep all your passes and confirmation papers organized.
+I recommend the BOMKEE Waterproof Organizer (available on Amazon.com).
 Not only is it waterproof but also surprisingly durable, plus it has two external pockets for items that require easy access.

 More Free Museums in Washington, DC